-Living a frugal student lifestyle and being smarter with your money is not just about what you are doing, it is also about why you are doing it.
+Living a frugal student lifestyle and being smarter with your money isn’t just about what you’re doing, it’s also about why you’re doing it.
 Having the right attitude towards life, money and possessions will help you make smarter financial decisions.
-When you realize that it is alright to have nice things, but it is not essential, then you will be able to adjust your goals to be achieved when you can afford them, not when you want them and have to extend yourself in debt to buy them.

 That’s how you can easily budget your money in college without losing your mind.
 Cheers to the wildest years of your life.

 This was a guest post from Fred Schebesta.